-reduction in investment portfolio carbon emissions by 2030 (vs 2019 baseline).
-60% asset coverage by 2026 - expanding our measurement tools and methods of analysis across our property and infrastructure investments

-Increase the awareness and measurement of our corporate emissions, aligning to net zero with a 50% reduction targeted by 2030.
+- 50% reduction in investment portfolio carbon emissions by 2030 (vs 2019 baseline) - 60% asset coverage by 2026 expanding our measurement tools and methods of analysis across our property and infrastructure investments - Increase the awareness and measurement of our corporate emissions, aligning to net zero with a 50% reduction targeted by 2030.

-As the suite of both backward and forward-looking climate risk metrics available to investors has evolved since we set our 2021 targets, in 2024 the Fund will review the metrics it uses to measure progress against its target.
+As the suite of both backward and forward-looking climate risk metrics available to investors has evolved since we set our 2021 targets, the Fund will review the metrics it uses to measure progress against its targets.
+This will be done in conjunction with the Fund's review of its climate strategy and targets which is expected to be finalised in 2025.
 The Fund will continue to use the IIGCC's Net Zero Investment Framework to shape its climate-related financial disclosure moving forward.